FirelyTeam/firely-docs/simplifier/simplifierShare.rst

 Start by giving your Snippet a title, e.g. MyPatient.
 You can either upload a file or copy-paste your XML code in the editor.
 Select ``Add another file`` to upload more than one resource within the same Snippet.
 When you are finished uploading and editing your resources, click on the ``Create`` button on the right.

-Your Share will now be available on Simplifier.
-You can copy the URL of your Share to your clipboard by hoovering your mouse over its title and clicking on the ``Copy`` icon that appears.
+Your Snippet will now be available on Simplifier.
+The URL is displayed at the top right of the Snippet.
+You can quickly copy the URL to your clipboard by clicking on the ``Copy`` icon at the right.

 .. image:: ./images/SnippetCopyLink.PNG

 When visiting the URL of a Snippet, you can choose to view either the XML code, JSON code or the rendered resource by selecting one of the available tabs.
-In the top right menu you can either select ``Edit`` to edit the resource, ``Clone`` to copy it in a new Share, ``New`` to create a new Snippet or ``Download`` to download the resource as a XML or JSON file.
+In the top right menu you can either select ``Edit`` to edit the resource, ``Clone`` to copy it in a new Snippet, ``New`` to create a new Snippet or ``Download`` to download the resource as a XML or JSON file.
 You can also validate the resource by using the green ``Validate`` button at the right.

 .. image:: ./images/Snippet2.PNG